LauraRozier/PlayerAdministration/README.md

 - Recover a user's metabolism (Gives the user a healthy metabolic state by filling their hunger, thirst, oxygen, and removing bleeding and radiation.)
 - Hurting a user
 - Healing a user
-- Teleporting to a user
+- Teleporting yourself to a user
+- Teleporting a player to yourself
+- Spectating a player
 - The ability to see a user's vitals, status and steamID64
 - Use of PermissionsManager plugin to edit Oxide user permissions on a user
 - Use of Freeze plugin to freeze/unfreeze user position (Only for English language users, Freeze uses localized commands!!!)